jamesrose/soundcloud-playlists/README.md

     development:
       client_id: your-client-id
       client_secret: your-client-secret
-      client_url: http://localhost:3000 # The base URL of the app.
-Needs to be HTTPS for bookmarklet to work.
+      client_url: https://localhost:3000 # The base URL of the app.
+Should be HTTPS otherwise you'll get insecure-content errors with the bookmarklet.

     production:
       client_id: your-client-id